openebs-archive/openebs-docs/docs/ugcstor.md

-<h3><a class="anchor" aria-hidden="true" id="expanding-a-cStor-volume"></a>Exapnding a cStor Volume</h3>

-OpenEBS control plane does not support increasing the size of volume seamlessly.
-Increasing the size of a provisioned volume requires support from Kubernetes kubelet as the existing connection has to be remounted to reflect the new volume size.
-This can also be tackled with the new CSI plugin where the responsibility of the mount, unmount and remount actions will be held with the vendor CSI plugin rather than the kubelet itself.

-OpenEBS team is working on both the CSI plugin as well as the feature to resize the provisioned volume when the PVC is patched for new volume size.
-See [Roadmap](/docs/next/cstor.html#cstor-roadmap) for more details.

 <h3><a class="anchor" aria-hidden="true" id="backup-and-restore"></a>Backup and Restore</h3>

 OpenEBS volume can be backed up and restore along with application using OpenEBS velero plugin.
 It helps for taking backup of OpenEBS volumes and then restoration of the data whenever it needed.
 The steps for taking backup and restore is given [here](/docs/next/backup.html).